The Hunt

 With the Buffalo dead the pride began to feed, there was a lot of sorting out the pecking order with growls and snarls at each other as they vied for position on the kill.

-We were in a tough position but had clear views onto a couple of the lions, I was focussed on one lioness who was challenging another, ears and lips back, blood around the mouth when suddenly she snarled at another right in front of me.
+We were in the only position that offered clear views onto a couple of the lions, I was focussed on one lioness who was challenging another, ears and lips back, blood around the mouth when suddenly she snarled in my direction.